 Secure online payments mean you can accept orders 24/7, reduce no-shows, and give customers the smooth, modern ordering experience they expect from top food delivery brands—without giving away a share of your earnings to third-party apps.

-Step 6: Build Your Website (Optional)
+Step 6: Build & Connect Your Website

 If you don’t already have a restaurant website, now’s the perfect time to set one up.